crops/webhook/README.md

     anotherevent=relativepath/someotherapp.py
     ```

+    For an example, assume that ```HANDLERS_FILE=/handlers/handlers.cfg```.
-    In this case it would be expected that the directory layout would be similar
+    Using the example handlers.cfg above, the directory layout would be:
-    to:
     ```
     .
+    ├── handlers
-    ├── handlers.cfg
+    │   ├── handlers.cfg
-    └── relativepath
+    │   └── relativepath
+    │       └── sometotherapp.py
+    └── somepath
-        └── someotherapp.py
+        └── somescript.sh
     ```

   * **Handler API**